 Yes, it’s the guy with the beard and the woman with the laugh.

-John Belden and Wendy Carson have been seen all over the central Indiana theatre scene for over a decade.
+John Belden and Wendy Carson have been seen all over the central Indiana theatre scene for over nearly two decades.
 Through hundreds of plays, musicals, cabarets and other performances, they acted like superfans and wrote critiques and praises of the various shows for the Greenfield Daily Reporter, EastOfIndy (dotcom, now gone), The Word/Eagle, and their Facebook and Twitter feeds.
 Now that they are independent, they set up this place to help spread the word about the good things happening on stages in and around Indianapolis.

 Meanwhile, John and Wendy love games — board games, party games, card games, and even those geeky role-playing and miniatures battle games.
 So, here we occasionally wax poetic on our favorite pastime, as well as places to play, like GenCon and local conventions.

 You’ll also see us refer to the site as PWJW or #PWJW.
 Forgive us, younger readers, for our attempts to be hip, but it does make a nice shorthand.

 Text on this site is copyright 2015 through current year by John Lyle Belden and Wendy C. Carson.
 Photos and illustrations are mostly by other parties.